Avanipihu/Avanipihu/README.md

 # 🚀 Featured Projects

-### 🤖 AI & Computer Vision
-Projects exploring machine learning and computer vision for practical applications.
+### 🌐 Student Incubator
+A web-based platform for students to share and explore ideas.

 ### 📊 NIFTY 50 Power BI Dashboard
 Financial market analysis and visualization using Power BI.

 ### 🛒 Retail Market Data Analysis
 Exploratory data analysis and machine learning on retail data.

-### 🎬 Movie Recommendation System
-A machine learning based recommendation project.

-### 🌐 Student Incubator
-A web-based platform for students to share and explore ideas.

-### 🔐 Secured Banking System
-A C-based mini banking system focused on programming fundamentals and basic security concepts.

 ---